AdobeDocs/app-builder/guides/deployment.md

 **appname** and **appversion** are both application name and version, which are maintained in the package.json file at the root of the Custom Application source code folder.

-**action-name** is the name of the action, which has been choosen by the developer when bootstrapping the application from the generator that was executed with `aio app init <appname>`.
+**action-name** is the name of the action, which has been chosen by the developer when bootstrapping the application from the generator that was executed with `aio app init <appname>`.

 In case of a headful Custom Application, the UI will be served locally from [ParcelJS](https://parceljs.org/cli.html), which is the underlying framework used by the [CLI](https://github.com/adobe/aio-cli) to build the front-end source code.